blooblitz/calculator/README.md

 * CSS
 * Javascript

+## Notes
+Order of operations is not (yet) supported.
+Per the project specifications, the calculator operates on a single pair of numbers at a time, as they are entered.

 ## TO-DO
- Fix delete button behavior with deleting decimals.
-Clean up behavior when doing math on floats.
-Make a little more visually appealing.
-Add operation history in display.
-Clean up/refactor code.
+  * Make a little more visually appealing.
+  * Disable decimal button if one in display

 **Blooblitz**
 * GitHub: [Bloobliz](https://github.com/blooblitz/)